 - Medications your dog has taken

-If your dog has only been blocked up for a day or two, you can try these home remedies to get things moving again.
+What to give a constipated dog if your dog has only been blocked up for a day or two?
+You can try these home remedies to get things moving again.
 Your vet may also recommend one or more of these home treatments if they’ve ruled out serious conditions.

 If you or your vet suspect that stress and anxiety could be causing your dog’s constipation, you may want to consider giving your dog CBD oil or CBD treats.
 CBD is an all-natural remedy derived from cannabis plants, and many dog owners find it very effective in relieving their dog’s anxiety.